An official supplement for Humanity, Blessed that expands the rules for more Endeavors

 Some Endeavors are complex, spanning a large field or pulling the players and their allies in different directions, like when vampires attack two parts of the city at once.
 Such situations can be represented with multiple tracks.

 Changing Tracks: As an action, you may change tracks.
 Doing so resets your position to 0.
+Some Endeavors may require a Check for this action.

 All Tracks are Connected: Regardless of narrative distance, for simplicity all tracks are equally "connected."
 You may change from any track to any other track with a single action.